How to create a list of lists in Python

 Fixing the list multiplication trap with * operator

-Using the * operator to initialize a nested list seems convenient, but it hides a common pitfall.
-Instead of creating independent rows, it duplicates references to the same inner list, causing changes in one row to unexpectedly affect all others.
+Using the * operator to initialize a nested list seems convenient, but it's a classic pitfall.
+Instead of creating distinct inner lists, it creates multiple references to the same list.
+This means modifying one row unintentionally changes them all.
+The code below demonstrates this unexpected behavior.

 grid = [[0] * 3] * 3